About Tucker Health

 Counselor & Psychotherapist

 Sheryl is Australian and received her Master’s degree in Counseling in 2003.
 Living in Singapore since 1999, she founded her private practice, Lifesteps, in 2005.
-Prior to establishing Lifesteps, Sheryl worked as a Counselor and Psychotherapist in a group practice in central Singapore, and was a Behavioural Health Associate at Mount Elizabeth Hospital’s inpatient mental health facility.
-Before becoming a qualified Counselor, Sheryl spent 10 years in the corporate and finance sectors in New York, Tokyo and Sydney.
-Sheryl enjoys cultivating her own mindfulness practice, yoga, and swimming.
+Before establishing Lifesteps, Sheryl worked as a Counselor and Psychotherapist in a group practice in central Singapore and was a Behavioural Health Associate at Mount Elizabeth Hospital’s inpatient mental health facility.
+Before becoming a qualified Counselor, she spent ten years in the corporate and finance sectors in New York, Tokyo and Sydney.
+Sheryl enjoys cultivating her mindfulness practice, yoga, and swimming.

 Leeran Gold is an Australian registered psychologist who specialises in working with youth and adults with complex needs.
 Leeran draws from an extensive range of best practice models to tailor her therapeutic approach to her client’s specific needs.
 She uses a cross-disciplinary and collaborative approach to help her clients reach their goals.